MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

     - If explosion radius exceeds 5 meters, damage must be reduced by at least 10 per meter after 3 meters.
 - Minimum reload time for any explosive launcher is 5 second per projectile.
 - Proximity AT damage must fall off by at least 20% of the initial amount per meter from the center of the blast.
 - Off-hand explosives capable of inflicting 100% damage which are gesture-activated, or otherwise not required to be drawn in place of a firearm, must have at least a [15 second] cooldown.
-This is reduced to 5 seconds for explosives that must be drawn.
+If the explosive must be drawn before being fired/thrown, this is reduced to 5 seconds.
+- Infantry-launched Explosives may not be immediately lethal either via damage reduction or by explosion type if their cooldown timer is less than 15 seconds.
+This applies strictly to LLCS damage.
+If the explosive must be drawn before being fired/thrown, this is reduced to 5 seconds.
 - Seeking Munitions must follow the guidelines ![here](https://github.com/MalefactorIX/SLMC-Seeker-2020)
     - They may not target infantry-class units.
+- You may stock up to 2 of any type of non-seeking explosive projectile.
+The minimum delay between each use must be 1 second.
+Cooldown must start/reset which each successful use of the weapon.

 ####    [Melee]
 - All melee weapons must perform line-of-sight checks.